Shilpa Shinde’s Adult Clip Row: Here’s What Vikas Gupta Has To Say About Hina & Shilpa’s Twitter War

 Vikas was quoted by Spotboye as saying, "Honestly, I wouldn't like to give my take on this.
 Shilpa did what she had to.
 If I side her, Hina's fans will attack me.
 If I side Hina, Shilpa's fans will attack me."

-The Producer Didn’t Want Their Fans To Get Into War Zone
+The Producer Didn’t Want Their Fans To Get Into A War Zone

 "Either way, my fans will get embroiled, and within no time, our three accounts and our fan clubs will define a war zone."
 He further added, "Bigg Boss 11 is over, at least for me.
 Let's move on with our lives, man."